 Fuel tankering is when an aircraft deliberately carries more fuel than it actually needs for the journey.
-Picture this extra fuel as a secret stash hidden in the plane’s wings – a reserve that can be tapped into when needed.
-Airlines do this for a simple reason: to avoid refueling at their destination airport, where fuel might be more expensive.
+This extra fuel acts as a reserve Airlines do this for a simple reason: to avoid refueling at their destination airport, where fuel might be more expensive.

 What’s the strategy behind fuel tankering?